NeiH4207/EVRP/README.md

 main.cpp
 Executable of the source code

-NOTE: We have just changed the heuristic.cpp file, other files is exactly the same files provided at the address: https://mavrovouniotis.github.io/EVRPcompetition2020/ so you can compile is the same way to compile the initial random heuristic algorithm

 /** Implementation Instructions **/

 NOTE: You could place the input files in the same position with source code files